weklund/learn-c-sharp-with-tests/why.md

 All within a very tight feedback loop so you don't go down rabbit holes and make mistakes.

-Having a project where all your key behaviours are unit tested and give you feedback well under a second is a very empowering safety net to do bold refactoring when you need to.
+Having a project where all your key behaviors are unit tested and give you feedback well under a second is a very empowering safety net to do bold refactoring when you need to.
 This helps us manage the incoming force of complexity that Lehman describes.

 ## If unit tests are so great, why is there sometimes resistance to writing them?